joxda/joxda/README.md

 # Hi there 👋

-# Projects
-Find below links to a selection of public projects
+🔭 Find below links to a selection of public projects 🔭

 ### j3colorstretch
 [http://joxda.github.io/j3colorstretch](http://joxda.github.io/j3colorstretch) -  Code to stretch astronomical images and make the cosmos visible